When can I apply for financial aid?

 What is need-based financial aid?

 Need-based grants, loans and work programs are available from the federal and state government and Merrimack’s own sources.
-To apply, students must complete the Free Application for Federal Student Aid (FAFSA), available at www.fafsa.gov.
+To apply, students must complete the FAFSA, available at fafsa.gov.

 What is the process for transfer students?

 Transfer scholarships are a combination of need-based and merit-based funds.
-As stated above, to apply for need-based consideration, including federal and state grants, loans and work programs, applicants must file the Free Application for Federal Student Aid, available online at www.fafsa.gov.
+As stated above, to apply for need-based consideration, including federal and state grants, loans and work programs, applicants must file the FAFSA, available online at fafsa.gov.